bkil/freedom-fighters/en/article/humanitarian-service-policy.md

 * Depending on your content, you may also consider providing a compressed folder with the HTML source if it can be opened without a web server, a versioned source control repository or a PDF document
 * You may ship a dedicated app or utilize Service Workers to offer a user to prefetch and update content when they are connected to the internet and possibly allow users to share such updates locally as a file
 * Lacking the above takeout option, allow scraping from a data center for implementing this by a third party
+* You should also provide a visitor with a way to style pages so that they can economically print individual articles, whole categories of articles or the whole website in book form for those without access to equipment or electricity

 ### Intermediaries

 * Prefer service providers that are detailed in other notes of this project
-* Some of the qualities we are looking for: non-monopolistic, open protocols, FOSS, local, no vendor lock-in, doesn't track users, sustainable
+* Some of the qualities we are looking for: open protocols, FOSS, local, sustainable, no vendor lock-in, doesn't track users, not glorifying oligopoly